agoralabs/appmesh-demo-aws/README.md

 ### Step 20 : Deploy a Postgre database for the API inside the App Mesh

+We also need to deploy a Java SpringBoot API for our demo.
+To be realistic, we need another Postgre SQL Database for our SspringBoot application.
+To achieve it do the following :

 - cd to **20-meshservice-postgre-api** folder.
 - Run **apply.sh** script : a Postgre SQL pod should be created.